RickStrahl/LiveReloadServer/README.md

   ```

 * [Self Contained Windows Executable Folder (zipped)](https://github.com/RickStrahl/LiveReloadServer/raw/master/LiveReloadWebServer-SelfContained.zip) <small>(windows)</small>
-* [Hostable Package (requires installed .NET/ASP.NET 8.0 Runtime)](https://github.com/RickStrahl/LiveReloadServer/raw/master/LiveReloadServer-Hosted.zip) <small>(windows, mac, linux)</small>
+* [Hostable Package (requires installed .NET/ASP.NET 9.0 Runtime)](https://github.com/RickStrahl/LiveReloadServer/raw/master/LiveReloadServer-Hosted.zip) <small>(windows, mac, linux)</small>

 > All three versions have the same features and interface, just the delivery mechanism and the executable name is different.
 The EXE uses `LiveReloadWebServer` while the Dotnet Tool uses `LiveReloadServer`.

 ### What does it do?
 This tool is a generic **local Web Server** that you can point to **any folder** and provide simple and quick HTTP access to HTML and other Web resources.
-You can serve any **static resources** - HTML, CSS, JS etc. - as well as **loose Razor Pages** that don't require any code behind or dependent source code.
-There's also optional support for rendering **Markdown Pages** as themed HTML directly from Markdown files.
+You can serve any **static resources** - HTML, CSS, JS etc. Optionally you can also serve **loose Razor Pages** - .cshtml pages that are self-contained with any code contained in the `.cshtml` template.
+It's also possible to load loose assemblies with custom .NET library code.
+Additionally there's also optional **Markdown Page Rendering** support with themed HTML templates that render directly from Markdown file to themed page output.

-Live Reload is enabled by default and checks for changes to common static files.
+Live Reload is enabled by default and checks for changes to common static files and also Razor and Markdown files if enabled.
 If a checked file is changed, the browser's current page is refreshed.
-You can map additional extensions that trigger the LiveReload.
+Razor pages are recompiled before the refresh.
+You can map additional file extensions that trigger the Live Reload.

-You can also use this 'generic' server behind a live Web Server (like IIS, nginx etc.) by installing the main project as a deployed Web application to provide loose Razor support and Markdown rendering on a Web server.
-A  single LiveReloadServer installation can serve many Web sites using the same static, Razor and Markdown resources which can be ideal for mostly static content sites that need 'a little extra' beyond plain static pages (examples [here](https://anti-trust.rocks) and [here](https://markdownmonster.west-wind.com)).
+You can also use this 'generic' server behind a live Web Server (like IIS, nginx etc.) by installing the main project as a deployed Web application to provide loose Razor support and Markdown rendering on a Web server. **A  single LiveReloadServer installation can serve many Web sites** using the same static, Razor and Markdown resources which can be ideal for mostly static content sites that need 'a little extra' beyond plain static pages <small>*(examples:  [Anti-Trust Band Site](https://anti-trust.rocks) and [Markdown Monster Product Site](https://markdownmonster.west-wind.com))*</small>.

+> Note: This hosting feature isn't meant to be a replacement for full ASP.NET Web sites.
+If you have complex logic beyond simple scripting  or displaying easily managed local content, a full Web site will offer a better development experience.
+BUt if you just need a few small features or some easy script code to render some output the hosting feature is a quick way to push-button deploy individual HTML pages and their dependencies.

 ## Installation
 You can install this server as a .NET Tool using Dotnet SDK Tool installation: